asimwe1/rust_chatapp/site/guide/01-upgrading.md

 Rocket v0.5 brings a completely overhauled [`uri!()`] macro and support for typed URIs in more APIs.
 Notably, the `uri!()` macro now:

-  * Allows URIs to be constructed from static values:
+  * Allows URIs to be constructed from and as static values:

     ```rust
     # use rocket::uri;